Murder of Caroline Crouch: Murder

 On May 11, 2021, Caroline was found dead on her bed by police officers who arrived at her house responding to a phone call made by her husband, who was found tied and gagged beside the bed.
 In the same room, the couple's daughter, Lydia, was found.

-According to the initial statement given to the prosecuting authorities by her husband, a few hours after midnight (04:30), three hooded armed robbers entered the couple's residence through the basement window and murdered the family dog by hanging it by its leash from the stair rail.
-Then, they went up to the loft where the couple's bedroom was located and at gunpoint demanded their money.
+According to the initial statement given to the prosecuting authorities by her husband, a few hours after midnight (04:30), three hooded armed robbers entered the couple's residence through the basement window and killed the family dog by hanging it by its leash from the stair rail.
+They then went up to the loft where the couple's bedroom was located and demanded their money at gunpoint.
 The husband told the robbers that he had 10,000 euros and indicated to them the place where they would find the money.
 Caroline, who knew martial arts, fought back when the robbers pointed a gun at her baby.
 The leader of the robbers managed to immobilize her and then kill her by suffocating her.
 The robbers, before leaving the residence, tied and gagged the young woman's 33-year-old husband, who soon fainted.
-Police officers, during the first investigation they made inside the residence, found that the robbers had removed the memory card from the camera located on the ground floor of the residence.
+Police officers, during the first investigation they made inside the residence, found that the intruders had removed the memory card from the surveillance camera located on the ground floor of the residence.

 Investigation

 The case was taken over by the Crimes Against Life Department of the Hellenic Police.
-A reward of 300,000 euros was offered for information leading to the capture of the robbers and the police condemned the brutality of the crime.
-During the first days of the investigations, a 43-year-old man, a citizen of Georgia, was arrested as he tried to cross the border into Bulgaria with a fake passport., however no evidence connecting him with the case was found.
-Additionally, during the investigation carried out at Crouch's residence, no traces of a breach of the window through which the robbers allegedly entered, nor any fingerprints or DNA traces of the perpetrators were found.
+A reward of 300,000 euros was offered for information leading to the capture of the robbers; the police condemned the brutality of the crime.
+During the first days of the investigations, a 43-year-old man, a citizen of Georgia, was arrested as he tried to cross the border into Bulgaria with a fake passport; however, no evidence connecting him with the case was found.
+During the investigation carried out at Crouch's residence, no traces of a breach of the window through which the robbers allegedly entered, nor any fingerprints or DNA traces from the perpetrators were found.
 The investigations of the prosecuting authorities continued with the search for the escape vehicle of the perpetrators, analyzing data from the security cameras that were present in nearby houses and shops in the area of Glyka Nera, without finding anything related to the case.

 Findings

 From the analysis of the digital evidence of both the victim and her husband (mobile phones, biometric watch, camera) it was found that there was a significant discrepancy in the times reported by Anagnostopoulos during his statement to the prosecuting authorities.
 In particular, the camera's memory card had been removed at 01:20 instead of 04:30, which according to Anagnostopoulos was the time the robbers entered the house.
-Crouch's biometric watch also showed her heart stopped beating at 04:11.
+Crouch's biometric watch also showed her heart had stopped beating at 04:11.
 Finally, the analysis of the husband's mobile phone applications showed that some applications were running during the time he allegedly was bound and gagged.